Everything you need to know before investing in CRM

 What information should my CRM platform collect?
 How should I use it?

-As mentioned before, the first thing you need to determine before deciding to invest in CRM are your goals.
+As mentioned before, the first thing you need to determine before deciding to invest in CRM is your goals.

 By outlining both the goals and the reports before investing in CRM, you can determine if the platform you’re considering provides enough customization for your intended use.
 For example, here are a few things you should consider: